 Advance our platform of innovative, consumer-focused products to address the unmet needs of people in all segments of the insulin-dependent diabetes market.
 We believe that our proprietary technology platform allows us to provide the most sophisticated and intuitive insulin pump therapy products on the market.
-We intend to leverage this platform to expand our product offerings to address people in all segments of the large and growing insulindependent diabetes market.
+We intend to leverage this platform to expand our product offerings to address people in all segments of the large and growing insulin-dependent diabetes market.

 Invest in our consumer-focused approach.
 We believe that our consumer-focused approach to product design, marketing and customer care is a key differentiator.
 This approach allows us to add the product features most requested by people with insulin-dependent diabetes, thereby affording the consumer the opportunity to more efficiently manage their diabetes.
-We will continue to apply the science of human factors throughout the design, development and continuous improvement of our products to optimize our product for intended users.
+We will continue to apply the science of human factors throughout the design, development and continuous improvement of our products to optimize the consumer's ability to utilize our products.